BarisFK/Uzum_YOLO8/README.md

 # Grape Detection Computer Vision Project

-This computer vision project is designed to detect and analyze grape bunches, bruises, stems, and leaves using the YOLOv8 model.
-The project includes several Python scripts that utilize OpenCV and the Ultralytics YOLO implementation for real-time image processing and object detection.
+This computer vision project utilizes the YOLOv8 model to detect and analyze grape bunches, bruises, stems, and leaves.
+The model was trained on a custom dataset I curated, which included annotated images of grape-related objects.
+Through iterative training, the model's weights were fine-tuned to improve its accuracy.
+Future work may involve expanding the dataset and fine-tuning the model architecture for enhanced performance.

 ## Project Structure